MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ```
 ## View runbook server properties

 The properties for a runbook server include an optional description and the account information to use for the Runbook Service.
 You can modify the description but can only view the service credentials.

 1. In the **Connections**  pane, select the Runbook Servers folder.
 In the right pane, right-click the runbook server to select **Properties**.

-2. If you want to add or change the **Description** box, type a description for this runbook server, and then click **Finish**.
+2. If you want to add or change the **Description** box, type a description for this runbook server, and then select **Finish**.

 ## Troubleshoot your installation

-The following information provides additional instructions and caveats that you can use during installation to resolve problems you might experience.
+The following information provides additional instructions and caveats that you can use during the installation to resolve problems you might experience.

 ### Orchestrator log files
 If you experience problems during installation, installation log files are located in the folder **C:\\Users\\%USERNAME%\\AppData\\Local\\SCO\\LOGS**.

-If you experience problems when you are running Orchestrator, the product log files are located in the folder **C:\\ProgramData\\Microsoft System Center \<version\>\\Orchestrator\\**.
+If you experience problems when you're running Orchestrator, the product log files are located in the folder **C:\\ProgramData\\Microsoft System Center \<version\>\\Orchestrator\\**.

 ### Windows Firewall
 When you deploy additional Runbook Designer applications to your environment, you might see a failed installation message.
 To correctly install the Runbook Designer, enable the following firewall rules as they apply to your operating system and deployment configuration.

 ### Windows Firewall with advanced security
-By default, **Windows Firewall with Advanced Security** is enabled on all Windows Server computers, and blocks all incoming traffic unless it is a response to a request by the host, or it is specifically allowed.
+By default, **Windows Firewall with Advanced Security** is enabled on all Windows Server computers, and blocks all incoming traffic unless it is a response to a request by the host or it is specifically allowed.
 You can explicitly allow traffic by specifying a port number, application name, service name, or other criteria by configuring Windows Firewall with Advanced Security settings.

 Enable the following rules to allow all Monitor Event activities to function correctly: